sendwithus/jobs/junior-technical-writer.md

-Junior Technical Writer
+Web Designer
 ===

-_Victoria BC &middot; Full-Time / Part-Time_
+_San Francisco CA &middot; Full-Time / Part-Time_

-We're looking for a Junior Technical Writer to dazzle us and our customers with shakespearean writing skills.

-As an early employee, you'll be joining a rapidly growing startup to help ensure our customers can get up and running quickly, with as few road-blocks as possible.
-This is a high-impact, high-opportunity role.
-You'll be working with modern support and documentation technologies to build the best possible customer experiences.
+We are looking for a creative and ambitious Web Designer to join our team.
+You will work closely with our marketing and sales teams to bring their ideas to life.
+This is a high impact role that will see your creative juices put to the test to drive traffic and create leads for our sales team

 <!-- more -->